bartvanerp/SPSsite/content/disciplines/mathematicalbackground/mathematicalbackground_probability_definitions.md

     Pr[A] =  \frac{N_A}{N}.
 \end{equation}

-This definition of probability is strictly related to the *principle of indifference*, which states that in absence of relevant evidence, all possible outcomes are equally likely.
+This definition of probability is closely related to the *principle of indifference*, which states that in absence of relevant evidence, all possible outcomes are equally likely.

 In contrast, the <i>frequentist</i> definition of probability, also known as <i>relative probability</i>, calculates the probability based on how often an event occurs.
 The relative frequency of an event is given by